 - Organising and delegating tasks can help with focusing on what really matters: Fernando manages all his teams remotely and it is therefore crucial for him to organise and delegate tasks as effectively as possible.
-He usually makes a plan for everyday and communicates with his staff in the morning about the outstanding tasks that they should focus on, which are also tracked inside ClickDo’s internal HR management platform.
+He usually makes a plan for everyday and communicates with his staff in the morning about the outstanding tasks that they should focus on, which are also tracked inside the internal HR management platform.
 Being organised is key as a business leader or manager as the success and ROI comes down to how all the resources such as staff, tools, outsourcing etc. have been utilized to achieve the best results.
-You can read more about Fernando’s tips on his blog or on the ClickDo blog about working from home.

-For a digital nomad it may also be helpful to learn more about how to make their environment more efficient and productive.
-The ClickDo authors have published a few articles around this subject full of tips and tricks to design a work environment that works best for you.
+For a digital nomad it may also be helpful to learn more about how to make their environment more efficient and productive wherever they work from.
+The ClickDo and SeekaHost authors have published a few articles around this subject full of tips and tricks to design a work environment that works best for you.

 In the global online community, it is more important than ever to reach out to others, to collaborate and to communicate.
 Who you know is extremely important.
 But networking isn’t just about dropping names; it’s about finding ways that you can help and add value to the lives and work of others.
 Some of the most successful individuals are the best networkers, because they don’t just focus on themselves, but on how they can help others without the clear intention of getting something back.